 In contrast, on a hosting server with HDD drives, a similar back–up might take three or four times as long in order to complete.
 A full back up of any HDD–driven hosting server usually takes 20 to 24 hours.

 To be able to immediately improve the overall effectiveness of one’s websites and never have to alter any kind of code, an SSD–operated hosting solution is a really good solution.
-Examine the Linux hosting packages – our solutions highlight fast SSD drives and are available at inexpensive price points.
+Examine the Linux hosting packages packages and our Linux VPS packages – our solutions highlight fast SSD drives and are available at inexpensive price points.

 - Live Demo